EuropeanIFCBGroup/iRfcb/README.md

 ### Key Features

-- **Data Management**: Comprehensive functions for reading IFCB files, counting and summarizing annotated and classified image data, correcting and merging manually annotated datasets.
+- **Data Management**: Functions for reading raw and processed IFCB files in R, counting and summarizing annotated and classified image data, correcting and merging manually annotated datasets.
 - **Quality Control**: Tools for geospatial quality control of IFCB data and analysis of [Particle Size Distribution](https://github.com/kudelalab/PSD).
 - **Image Extraction**: Tools to extract and prepare images for publication.
 - **Taxonomical Data**: Tools for handling and analyzing taxonomic data and calculating biomass concentration from image data.